kaptcha0/kaptcha0.github.io/src/content/blog/homelab-101.md

 ---
-title: "homelab the right way 101: planning"
+title: homelab the right way 101
-subtitle: ''
+subtitle: planning
 description: I'm rebuilding my homelab from scratch with a focus on automation, security, and scalability.
 Using tools like Proxmox, Terraform, Ansible, and k3s, I’m creating a fully GitOps-managed setup.
 In this post, I cover my infrastructure plan, network segmentation, and essential services like Plex, Home Assistant, and DVWA.
 published: true
 date: 2025-07-05